Biography

 Abstract: Her doctoral research draws on the work in the research fields of multilingualism, language and discourse in learning, and language user agency.
 Her project investigates the ways in which Chinese-background international students use their plurilingual repertoire in learning activities in English-medium university settings.
 Her specific focus is on the interactional discourses in group/pair work contexts.

-Principal supervisor: Dr. Clyde Ancarno
+Principal supervisor: Dr Clyde Ancarno

-Secondary supervisor: Prof. Constant Leung
+Secondary supervisor: Professor Constant Leung

 Research